 This template is used to represent a member of the care team.
 Care team members can include healthcare and community services providers, caregivers, relatives, the patient themselves, etc. A care team member can be another care team or an organization.
 Care team member attributes include the following: • Care team member status on the care team • Care team member time (e.g. duration, point-in-time, etc.) on the care team • Schedule of the care team member describing when the care team member usually participates on the care team • Care team member function on the care team such as the care team member specialty, relationship to the patient, and also role on the care team • Care team member name, address, telecom, organization, etc. • Care team member information (narrative description about the care team member)

+The performer/assignedEntity/id may be set equal to (a pointer to) an id on a performer elsewhere in the document (header or entries) or a new performer can be described here.
+If the id is pointing to a performer already described elsewhere in the document, assignedEntity/id is sufficient to identify this performer and none of the remaining details of assignedEntity are required to be set.
+Application Software must be responsible for resolving the identifier back to its original object and then rendering the information in the correct place in the containing section's narrative text.

+This id must be a pointer to another Performer.

-Table 7: Care Team Member Act Constraints Overview
+Table 10: Care Team Member Act (V2) Constraints Overview